TN-Bench -- An OpenSource Community TrueNAS Benchmarking and Testing Utility

 • Dataset Creation: The script creates a temporary dataset in each pool.
 The dataset is created with a 1M Record Size with no Compression and sync=Disabled using midclt call pool.dataset.create

-• Pool Write Benchmark: The script performs four runs of the write benchmark using dd with varying thread counts.
-We are using /dev/urandom as our input file, so CPU performance may be relevant.
-This is by design as /dev/zero is flawed for this purpoose, and CPU stress is expected in real-world use anyway.
+• Pool Write Benchmark: The script performs write benchmarks using dd across four thread-count configurations (1, cores÷4, cores÷2, and cores).
+Each configuration runs N times (configurable, default 2).
+We use /dev/urandom as our input file, so CPU performance may be relevant.
+This is by design as /dev/zero is flawed for this purpose, and CPU stress is expected in real-world use anyway.
 The data is written in 1M chunks to a dataset with a 1M record size.
 For each thread, 20G of data is written.
-This scales with the number of threads, so a system with 16 Threads would write 320G of data.
+This scales with the number of threads, so a system with 16 Threads would write 320G of data per iteration.

 NOTE: ZFS ARC will also be used and will impact your results.
 This may be undesirable in some circumstances, and the zfs_arc_max can be set to 1 (which means 1 byte) to prevent ARC from caching.
 Setting it back to 0 will restore the default behavior, but the system will need to be restarted!